 V. DEPARTMENT OF TRANSPORTATION

-A. Prior to commencing the hauling of fuel oil to the site, a specific haul route shall be submitted to the DOT, Polk County and any other affected jurisdiction for review for compliance with generally applicable requirements.
+A. Prior to commencing the hauling of fuel oil to the Site, a specific haul route shall be submitted to the DOT, Polk County and any other affected jurisdiction for review for compliance with generally applicable requirements.
 The Licensee may revise the haul route with notice to the affected jurisdiction(s).
 In the event DOT or any county road agency approves a work program that includes a structural repair or structural improvement along the haul route, the Licensee shall provide its proportionate share of the cost of the repair/improvement.
 Proportionate share shall be defined as the average annual fuel oil truck traffic to and from the DEF Hines Energy Complex divided by the average annual total traffic on the haul route for the most recent five-year period.
 The Licensee's proportionate share shall be calculated and paid within six months of the beginning of the fiscal year in which the repair or improvement is commenced.
 It shall be the responsibility of DOT or the appropriate county road agency to notify the Licensee of the inclusion of the repair/improvement of the work program.

 B. When the number of construction and operating employees reporting to the site at the same shift exceeds 350, the Licensee shall begin a traffic monitoring program at the intersection of SR 37 and CR 640 for determining the need to install a traffic signal or to make geometric improvements.
 Intersection monitoring shall consist of conducting turning movement counts and a signal warrant analysis.
 The monitoring shall be conducted once per year in January, February, or March, until the number of employees has peaked or a signal and appropriate intersection improvements are installed, whichever comes first.
 The Licensee shall provide its proportionate share of the cost of the improvements required.
 Proportionate share shall be defined as actual project traffic divided by actual total traffic volume at the intersection at the time the improvement is determined to be needed.

-C. Prior to the time when the number of construction and operating employees reporting to the site at the same shift exceeds 150, the Licensee shall add a signal phase for westbound left-turns, which operates as a protected/permissive at the intersection of CR 555 and SR60.
+C. Prior to the time when the number of construction and operating employees reporting to the Site at the same shift exceeds 150, the Licensee shall add a signal phase for westbound left-turns, which operates as a protected/permissive at the intersection of CR 555 and SR60.
 Modifications to the transportation system must conform to the requirements of the DOT.
 Geometric improvements required to accommodate this signal phase shall be part of the signal modification.
 This does not include the re-aligning of CR 555 at the southbound approach.

-D. Prior to the time when the number of construction and operating employees reporting to the site at the same shift exceeds 700, the Licensee shall add a second westbound left-turn lane by restriping the existing pavement at the intersection of US 98 and SR 60A.
+D. Prior to the time when the number of construction and operating employees reporting to the Site at the same shift exceeds 700, the Licensee shall add a second westbound left-turn lane by restriping the existing pavement at the intersection of US 98 and SR 60A.
 The restriping process shall include the milling of existing pavement, repaving, and providing new pavement markings within the construction area.

-E. All utility work/construction with the state right-of-ways shall conform to the minimum requirements of the Utility Accommodation Manual (Document 710-020-001), or as may be amended.
+E. All utility work/construction with the state rights-of-way shall conform to the minimum requirements of the Utility Accommodation Manual (Document 710-020-001), or as may be amended.
 For all work normally requiring a Utility Permit, DOT shall issue the permit within 90 days, or as may be required by the Utility Accommodation Manual, of the submission of a satisfactorily completed Utility Permit (Form 710-010-85, or as may be amended).